jBarichivich/jbarichivich.github.io/erc-cates.md

 This internship offers the opportunity to get involved in cutting-edge research on the impacts of climate change on ancient South American temperate rainforests, utilizing eddy-covariance flux measurements to implement and improve the land surface model ORCHIDEE, and contribute to our understanding of the future vulnerability of these threatened rainforests.
 For applications please [email me](mailto:jonathan.barichivich@lsce.ipsl.fr?) with the subject "RAINFOREST".

 - **Ecological coding: Implementing a legacy model of tree growth ecology in python**.
 Rewrite a fortran77 code of a tree-ring growth model into modern Python and test it in a supersite.
 Requires programming skills in python.
+For applications please [email me](mailto:jonathan.barichivich@lsce.ipsl.fr?) with the subject "CODING".

 <!--